mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 [Gitlab Runners](https://docs.gitlab.com/runner/) will need to be setup as part of a self-managed deployment.
 The runners once configured successfully can execute your devops pipelines and jobs.

-Runner agents can also be run on Virtal Machines but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature and provide better scalability.
+Runner agents can also be run on Virtual Machines but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature and provide better scalability.

 ### Runner Deployment on Openshift or Kubernetes

-You have a couple of options in deplying the runner infrastructure on openshift.
+You have a couple of options in deploying the runner infrastructure on openshift.

 It can either be deployed as a [helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) _or_ as an [Openshift operator](https://docs.gitlab.com/runner/install/operator.html).